Select Page

 That bottle of mineral water marketed as “pure” and “natural” might be adding a significant mineral load your kidneys need to process.
 Evian contains 78mg of calcium per liter, along with 26mg of magnesium, while Fiji water contains just 18mg of calcium and 15mg of magnesium.
 San Pellegrino sparkling water contains even more200mg of calcium per liter plus 55mg of magnesium and notable sodium content.
 When your kidneys need to work less, these differences matter.

-The Berkey Water Filter System has become a valuable tool for many following a kidney-friendly diet because it because it removes up to 99.9% of unwanted minerals and toxic chemicals like arsenic and fluoride that can be harmful to kidneys.
+Some people managing their kidney health prefer water filtration systems like the Berkey Water Filter System, which can remove up to 99.9% of certain minerals and contaminants, including arsenic and fluoride.
 Unlike basic carbon filters that only handle chlorine and sediment, Berkey’s advanced filtration technology specifically targets dissolved mineral content and toxic compounds.
 This means your kidneys won’t have to process unnecessary minerals and harmful substances from your water intake, which can add up significantly over the course of a day.

 Hidden Minerals in Your Cookware